Student-centric advice and objective recommendations

 - Amount: $4,000

-- Eligibility: Jewish high school seniors from Greater New Haven
+- Eligibility: Jewish high school seniors who are residents of the Greater New Haven area with at least a B average

 The Reginald Anderson Memorial Scholarship

-- Eligibility: Be a Connecticut resident.
-Be a brain tumor survivor or recently diagnosed patient OR a caregiver to a family member diagnosed with a brain tumor.
-Demonstrate financial need
+- Eligibility: Be Connecticut resident with a brain tumor survivor or a recently diagnosed patient or a caregiver to a family member diagnosed with a brain tumor

 - Amount: Varies